HexaTeam-By-Epitech/area/area-backend/db/README.md

 * Applies `schema.sql`.
 * Applies `seed.sql` if present.

 > **Note:** The script no longer modifies `pg_hba.conf` automatically.
-You must ensure that the following line exists for proper password authentication:
+You must ensure that the following line exists for proper password authentication ( for more details see the section "Use a clean configuration"):

 ```
 local   all   area_user   md5